CiscoDevNet/api-insights-openapi-rulesets/NESTED_REFS_SOLUTION.md

 ### Why These Issues Weren't Caught

 1. **Broken References**:
-   - **In OAS 3.0.x**: Spectral ignored sibling properties of `$ref`, so validation never reached nested `$ref`
+   - **In OAS 3.0.x**: Spectral ignores sibling properties of `$ref`, so validation never reaches nested `$ref` references
-   - **In OAS 3.1.x**: Spectral resolves `$ref` references during parsing, merging siblings.
-By the time validation runs, nested broken `$ref` is absorbed into resolved schema
+   - **In OAS 3.1.x**: Spectral resolves `$ref` references during parsing and merges sibling properties.
+By the time validation runs, the nested broken `$ref` has been absorbed into the resolved schema structure, making it undetectable

 2. **Undefined Required Properties**:
-   - Spectral's default `oas3-schema` ruleset does not validate that all properties in `required` array are defined in `properties` object
+   - Spectral's default `oas3-schema` ruleset does not validate that all properties in the `required` array are actually defined in the `properties` object
-   - This is a common issue in real-world OpenAPI specifications
+   - This validation gap is a common source of errors in real-world OpenAPI specifications

 ## Solution Implemented